Mentors¶

 4. Completion¶

-Mentors reach one of these terminal statuses:
+Mentors use these statuses:

 | Status | Meaning |